anubhav1902/book-recommender-system-/README.md

 ## Features
 - Personalized Recommendations: Recommends books to users based on their ratings and similarities to other users.
-- User Registration: Users can create accounts and provide information about their reading preferences.
-- Book Ratings: Users can rate books they have read, contributing to the recommendation algorithm.
 - Search Functionality: Allows users to search for specific books and view details about them.

 ## Usage